evoxxgithub/Tetris4LEDBoard/README.md

 # Tetris4LEDBoard #
-### This  is a fun projekt for UDE LED-Board Contest.
-This Application will use a LED-Board to Display a Tetris Game.
-LEDBoard Control API is provided by the Contest. ###
+### This  is a fun projekt for the UDE LED-Board Competition.
+This Application will use a LED-Board to display a Tetris Game.
+LED-Board Control API is provided by the Competition organizers. ###

 ***
 ```